Navelbine (vinorelbine)

 Because it targets fast-growing cells, the cells in the bone marrow that produce new blood cells can be damaged by the drug.
 These include cells that produce the white blood cells of the immune system.
 The risk is that vinorelbine can cause severe suppression of bone marrow, increasing the risk of serious and possibly fatal infections.

-Vinorelbine may not be FDA approved for treating mesothelioma.
-Still, it is listed in the National Comprehensive Cancer Network (NCCN) Guidelines as a recommended treatment, and it is under further study as a treatment for this cancer.
+Vinorelbine may not be FDA-approved for treating mesothelioma, but it is recommended in the National Comprehensive Cancer Network (NCCN) Guidelines.
+It is under further study and could become an approved treatment for this cancer.

 In one Phase II clinical trial, twenty-nine patients with pleural mesothelioma received weekly injections of the drug.
 The patients included were at various stages of the disease — from early to advanced — and the trial was to evaluate how the tumors responded and any impact on the patient’s quality of life.[3]

-Sometimes chemotherapy drugs are given just to improve cancer symptoms to make patients more comfortable, especially with cancers that are tough to defeat with any treatment.
+Sometimes chemotherapy drugs are given just to improve cancer symptoms and make patients more comfortable, especially with cancers that are tough to defeat with any treatment.

 This small clinical trial had promising results.
 About one-quarter of the patients had a partial response, which means their tumors shrank to some degree.
 Another 55% of the participants experienced stable disease; their tumors did not shrink or grow during the study period.
 Twenty-one percent of patients’ disease progressed; their tumors grew.